Watch: Boebert Brings Cardboard Kamala to Border amid Visit Refusal

 Boebert was in McAllen, Texas, with a delegation last week where she created the video depicting the Colorado congresswoman walking along a border barrier carrying a cardboard cutout of Harris in lieu of the vice president’s real live visit.

 “You can’t just hear about what’s happening.
 You have to come down here to see for yourself to really understand the devastating reality at our southern border,” Boebert says in the clip.
-“So I brought Kamala down to see exactly what this regime is responsible for for their manmade crisis.”
+“So I brought Kamala down to see exactly what this regime is responsible for with their manmade crisis.”

 Watch: